devonstreelman/ecs163/salary-story/README.md

 1. Work Experience (r=0.90) shows the strongest correlation with salary
 2. Educational factors like GPA (r=0.08) show surprisingly weak correlations
-3. Industry choice has a significant impact on salary distributions
+3. Industry choice has a moderate impact on salary distributions
 4. Multiple factors together provide better salary predictions than any single factor

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.